w3f/Grants-Program/applications/threshold_signature.md

 ### Ecosystem Fit

-Under the current threshold signature scheme, multi-signature verification requires the submitted data to change from the original signature and public key to the submitted merkle proof, and the data level changes from O(n) to O(log n).
+#### Save transaction fees

+At present, the multisig pallet of substrate requires each participant to approve on the chain to complete the multi-signature verification.
+The transaction weight will increase linearly with the number of participants n, and the complexity is O(n).
+The idea of our theshold signature pallet is to complete signature aggregation off-chain and submit the corresponding merkle proof on the chain to complete signature verification.
+The complexity of the transaction weight is O(log(n)).
+At present, the difference in handling fees for a single multi-signature transaction is negligible, but as the number of transactions increases, the savings in handling fees should still be considerable.

 #### Introducing MAST to realize the complex contract

-MuSig can help us achieve aggregate signatures, but in practice, we use m-of-n threshold signatures more.
-To this end, we introduced the MAST (Merkelized Abstract Syntax Tree) contract to help us implement threshold signatures based on MuSig.
-The idea of MAST is to use a Merkle tree to encode branches in a script.
-Users may provide only the branches they are executing, and hashes that connect the branches to the fixed size Merkel root when spending.
-This reduces the size of the redemption stack from O(n) to O(log n) (n as the number of branches).
-This enables complicated redemption conditions that are currently not possible due to the script size and opcode limit, improves privacy by hiding unexecuted branches, and allows the inclusion of non-consensus enforced data with very low or no additional cost.
+MuSig can help us implement aggregate signatures, but in practice, we use m-of-n threshold signatures more.
+To this end, we introduced the MAST (Merkelized Abstract Syntax Tree) contract to help us implement a threshold signature based on MuSig.
+Of course, the implementation of threshold signature is only one of the reasons for introducing MAST.
+In addition, we will implement similar BTC spending to scripts and achieve script privacy.
+For specific details, please refer to [Substrate-taproot](https://github.com/chainx-org/Substrate-taproot/blob/main/README.md).

-#### Privacy communication based on Coming Chat

-In addition, an end-to-end private encrypted group chat based on Coming-Chat is used as the basis of private communication for each distributed node.
-ComingChat helps us realize the two-round communication process of MuSig quickly, efficiently, and safely.

-In short, our ultimate goal is to use ComingChat as the basis of communication, MuSig as a multi-signature scheme, and introduce MAST to finally realize threshold signatures.
+#### Off-chain musig wallet

+We use the Musig scheme to implement aggregated signatures off-chain.
+In order to facilitate the construction of threshold signature wallets on various platforms, we will provide three versions of the Musig interface: swift, java, and js.

+In short, we are committed to providing a complete set of substrate threshold signature solutions.
+Using the three versions of the Musig interface in the plan can help us quickly build threshold signature wallets for various platforms.
+Use the theshold signature pallet in the solution to help us implement complex privacy scripts and help us cope with different usage scenarios.

 ## Team :busts_in_silhouette: